 Hackers often use bots to scan websites for vulnerabilities; this activity can be monitored using log analysis software like

-WebARX, which allows you to detect suspicious visitors before they have a chance at exploiting weaknesses in your system.
+WebARX, which allows you to detect suspicious visitors before they have a chance to exploit weaknesses in your system.

 Log analysis software also looks for unusual user access patterns that could indicate malicious activity on your site.